nimblemachines/muforth/README.md

 ## Building

-For Linux any flavor, NixOS and Termux, use the master branch.
-For the BSD's use the bsd-usb-support branch.
+For Linux any flavor, NixOS,Termux, and OpenBSD use the master branch.
+For the other BSD's use the bsd-usb-support branch.
 Ask daf about OSX/iOS and Windows support, although we're actively looking at an [interesting idea.](https://github.com/nimblemachines/muforth/issues/34) (I doubt there's any support for iOS, although you never know.)
 Cygwin used to work with Windows.
 I **once** got it compile on Windows. **Once**.
 Don't ask,